 Heel pain is another major cause of soreness in the feet.
 The most common diagnoses are Heel spurs, Plantar Fasciitis, Achilles Tendinitis, Haglund's Deformity, Stress Fractures, Flat Feet, Reiter's Syndrome (reactive arthritis), and Bone Tumors.
 Plantar Fasciitis and Heel Spurs usually produce pain on the bottom of the heel and are frequently present after periods of rest.
 Pain in the back of the heel is commonly caused by Achilles Tendinitis and Haglund's Deformity (bony enlargement on the back of the heel).
 Pain is usually present upon activities such as walking and running.
 Thickened dry callouses on the heel can cause cracks or fissures and can be extremely painful to walk on.
-Podiatrists are highly trained medical specialists in this area.
+Podiatrists are highly trained in this area.
 Click here to read more about heel pain.

 One of the most affected areas is the arch of the foot.
 Common problems include Plantar Fasciitis, Plantar Fibromas, Flat Feet orHyperpronation (when walking the arch collapses and moves inward).
 The plantar fascia is a long thick ligamentous structure present in the foot which supports and maintains the integrity of the plantar arch.
 When the fascia becomes stressed or injured it can create pain in the arch or heel.
 This pain is often present in the morning or after periods of rest.
 Click here to read more on Plantar Fasciitis.